Design of generalized fractional order gradient descent method: Conclusions

 \section{Conclusions}

-In this paper, the convergence problem of fractional order gradient descent method has been tentatively investigated.
-It turns out that general fractional gradient method cannot converge to the actual extreme point.
+In this paper, the convergence problem of fractional order gradient method has been tentatively investigated.
+It turns out that general fractional gradient method cannot converge to the real extreme point.
 By exploiting the natural properties of fractional derivative, three individual solutions are proposed in detail, including the fixed memory step, the higher order truncation, and the variable fractional order.
 Both theoretical analysis and simulation study indicate that all the designed methods can achieve the true convergence quickly.
 It is believed that this work is beneficial for solving the pertinent optimization problems with fractional order methods.
-The following issues would be the topic of the future researches. \begin{enumerate}[i)] \item Design and analyze new convergence design solutions. \item Extended the results to fractional Lipschitz condition. \item Consider the nonsmooth or nonconvex target function. \end{enumerate}
+In future, in-depth studies could be undertaken in these promising directions. \begin{enumerate}[i)] \item Design and analyze new convergence design solutions. \item Extend the results to fractional Lipschitz condition. \item Consider the nonsmooth or nonconvex target function. \item Analyze and design the gradient algorithms in a new way \cite{Jordan:2018ICM,Muehlebach:2019arXiv}. \item Combine the developed methods with control systems \cite{Wu:2017SMCA,Sun:2018Auto,Su:2018Auto,Zhang:2018TC,Zhang:2019FSS}. \end{enumerate}